 This meeting is chaired by Mr Mason who also Chairs the Strategy and Vision Committee.
 At Full Governing Body meetings Governors receive a report from the Headteacher on all aspects of the leadership of the school including the school improvement plan.

-The Governing Body have been supportive of continuing to further school to school support and have continued to release the Headteacher to work as an associate adviser supporting five schools and newly appointed head teachers (as part of Headstart) and newly appointed middle leaders training.
+The Governing Body have been supportive of continuing to further school to school support and have continued to release the Headteacher to work as an associate adviser supporting five schools and newly appointed head teachers (as part of Headstart).
 The Governing Body also continued to support the school in maintaining the role of strategic partner in the Fylde Coast Teaching Alliance.
-This has enabled the deputy headteacher to increase her involvement in initial teacher training (ITT) and in the development of the primary SCITT.
+This has enabled the deputy headteacher to increase her involvement in initial teacher training (ITT) and in the establishment of the primary SCITT.
 The Governing Body recognise the benefits gained through school to school support.
-In 2017-18 the Chair of Governors has continued to drive the governors’ understanding of the role of the nominated governor and stronger links with faculties and key staff in school have been established with increased regularity of reporting at Full Governors’ meetings.
+In 2018/19 the Chair of Governors has continued to drive the governors’ understanding of the role of the nominated governor and stronger links with faculties and key staff in school have been established with increased regularity of reporting at Full Governors’ meetings.
+REACT (Reflective, Evaluative and Creative time) has been introduced and added to the termly agenda.
+This provides appropriate opportunities for Governors to reflect on the work of the Governing Body, evaluate their effectiveness and be innovative.

 The Headteacher appraisal panel met in the autumn term to carry out the Headteacher’s annual appraisal.
 The Pay Review Panel met to review the school’s implementation of the Pay Policy linked to appraisal.
 There is also a Pay Review Appeals Panel which has not met because there were no appeals.